The Gouy Phase Shift Speeds up Light

 This may be regarded as yet another case of superluminal transmission – not one of the particularly subtle cases, though.
 Certainly, it is worth to keep in mind that we should not take for granted that the usual rules for plane waves apply to other situations.
 Quite often, however, we implicitly assume plane waves without being aware of that.

 This article is a posting of the Photonics Spotlight, authored by Dr. Rüdiger Paschotta.
-You may send comments and suggestions to RP Photonics Consulting GmbH.
-You may also link to this page, because its location is permanent.
-See also the Encyclopedia of Laser Physics and Technology.
+You may link to this page and cite it, because its location is permanent.
+See also the RP Photonics Encyclopedia.